Click here to switch polarity.

 - Sequel Difficulty Drop: The game, as notorious as it is for difficulty, is still easier than Radiant Silvergun.
 The game is shorter, your weapons do not require scoring well (or even at all) to maintain effectiveness throughout the game because they don't power up, and even if you do play for score, you can now change enemy color after each chain, allowing you to play for score and still destroy most of the enemies.

 - Spiritual Successor: To Radiant Silvergun.
 Tageri's very definitely final form, and what happened to those who came across it, is extremely similar to what happened to the researchers in Silvergun.

 - Spiritual Antithesis: Simultaneously.
-Silvergun featured a large assort of weapons and power-ups, Ikaruga has none.
+Silvergun featured a large assort of weapons and power-ups, Ikaruga only has fewer simple weapons.
 Silvergun requires learning how to score in order to keep weapons powered up, but Ikaruga can be reliably completed without learning how to score and in fact recognizes Pacifist Runs.
 Silvergun has a bright, colorful environment and anime-esque cutscenes, Ikaruga's confined mostly to red/blacks and white/blues and uses much more realistic character designs.
 Silvergun's story starts comical but swiftly becomes an impossible struggle against an omnipotent godlike entity which ends with everyone's death and the cycle beginning anew, Ikaruga's story starts with the sole survivor of a failed resistance movement charging off to face an unstoppable army's entire force alone and winning, even managing to destroy the entity from Silvergun in a Dying Moment of Awesome.

 - Theme Naming: The levels are named after the stages of enlightenment in Buddhism.